arthurlacoste/winegold/README.md

    - epub

 cmd:
-  exec: ebook-convert <input> <output>.mobi --verbose
+  exec: ebook-convert {{file}} {{file}}.mobi --verbose

 autolaunch: true

 ```

-To understand, this script executes the shell command ebook-convert when a PDF or EPUB is found, and convert it to mobi. **You need to have ebook-convert on your computer to use this script.**
+To understand, this script executes the shell command ebook-convert when a PDF or EPUB is found, and convert it to mobi. **You need to have ebook-convert** on your computer to use this script, but we work on another way to do this.

 This script auto launch the command when file is dragged.